 Cincinnati Fitness & Boxing Club

-With structured coaching and attention to safety, students not only grow as athletes but as responsible, focused individuals.
-The program’s success stories include students who have gone on to pursue higher education, win scholarships, or enter coaching roles themselves.
+The program prioritizes structured coaching and student safety.
+As a result, participants grow not only as athletes but also as responsible individuals.
+Many graduates have gone on to pursue higher education, earn scholarships, or take on coaching and leadership roles within the community.

 Leo High School Chicago

-Leo High School has a proud tradition of producing disciplined, resilient young men through its boxing team.
-Located in a community facing socioeconomic challenges, the program serves as both a physical outlet and a beacon of hope.
+Leo High School has a proud legacy of developing disciplined, resilient young men through its boxing team.
+Located in a socioeconomically challenged area, the program serves as a source of structure and hope.
+It has produced city and state-level champions and built a supportive alumni network.

 Planning and Partnerships